foxhound87/mobx-react-form/docs/actions/helpers.md

 The helpers can be used on form or every field and nested field.

-> If you want to get nested fields as `fields` objects instead of collections pass `true` as argument of each helper.

 ### Get all Fields Values

 > Returns an `object` with all fields `key:val` pairs.